How To Stop Being Insecure And Second Guessing Yourself

 - “How do I get out of this?”

-But what if you knew how to stop being insecure, so you could do more of those things you’ve been telling yourself are “not for people like” you?
+But what if you knew how to stop being insecure in a relationship, so you could do more of those things you’ve been telling yourself are “not for people like” you?

-Wouldn’t you rather feel confident and trust that the universe really does have your back — no matter what happens?
+Wouldn’t you rather feel confident and trust your skills in building relationships?

 It’s time to stop telling yourself you deserve all the criticism you get.

-Feeling insecure isn’t what you deserve, and it’s not something you’re stuck with for the rest of your life.
+Feeling insecure with a partner isn’t what you deserve, and it’s not something you’re stuck with for the rest of your life.

-Read on to learn how to break free of it.
+Read on to learn how to break free relationship insecurity.

 Follow the steps described below to learn how to not be insecure, even if that’s been your default setting for as long as you can remember.